-- Guardians of the Galaxy Vol. 2 (2017) movie review: James Gunn’s Guardians of the Galaxy sequel is mostly enjoyable, but despite the presence of Chris Pratt the franchise-in-the-making is already starting to feel repetitive thanks to an overabundance of bickering and phaser fights, in addition to a messy climax.
+- Guardians of the Galaxy Vol. 2 (2017) movie review: James Gunn’s sequel is mostly enjoyable, but despite the presence of Chris Pratt the franchise in the making is already starting to feel repetitive.
+A messy climax doesn’t help matters any.

 - Guardians of the Galaxy Vol. 2 was shortlisted for the Best Visual Effects Academy Award.

-Guardians of the Galaxy Vol. 2: Entertaining pop culture references help to alleviate signs of Marvel fatigue
+Guardians of the Galaxy Vol. 2: Entertaining pop culture references serve to alleviate signs of Marvel fatigue